top of page

 Fast forward to 2nd December 2011 and much to fans dismay, Universal Orlando made the shock announcement that the ride would be closing forever.

 Universal Orlando Resort announced the ride would be closing permanently January 2nd 2012 along with the entire Amity Island themed area of Universal Studios Florida.
 It was to be closed and demolished to make way for the new and exciting second phase of The Wizarding World of Harry Potter.
-The announcement was met with severe backlash from fans worldwide.
-For me personally, it felt as if they didn't give anyone par locals enough time to make the trip back there to experience the ride for the very last time.
-I would've loved to have gone back to experience it one last time!
-Giving fans one month was a pretty low blow by Universal if you ask me.
+The announcement was met with severe backlash from fans worldwide who were disgruntled at the fact they were given one month to try to return and re-visit the beloved attraction before closing it permanently.
+Low blow by Universal to be fair.

 Amity Six took its final voyage at Universal Studios Florida January 2nd 2012 with skipper Michael.
 By the next morning, Amity Island was walled off and demolition had begun.
 You can see the final voyage video below.

 For those of you who would still love to experience this incredible ride, it now resides at Universal Studios Japan.
 The ride is said to be pretty much the same as its Orlando counterpart.
-It opened March 31st 2001 and is still a fan favourite amongst the guests that have had the pleasure of experiencing it.
+It opened March 31st 2001 and is still remains one of their most popular rides.

-As for what Universal was, the Universal Horror Make-Up Show and E.T.
-Adventure are the only remaining original attractions from the parks disastrous opening day.
-Part of me always hopes they'll remain but I felt the same about Jaws.
-I guess only time will tell.
+There were rumours circulating online (before the announcements), that Bruce may be finding a new home in Epic Universe much like Kong did in Islands of Adventure.
+We know now of course these were false and Universal has no plans to include Jaws in their new upcoming park.
+The Universal Horror Make-Up Show and E.T.
+Adventure are the only remaining original attractions from the parks opening day since Jaws' departure.
+Part of me always hopes they'll remain but I felt the same about Jaws, I guess only time will tell.

 Comments